 Looking after your colostomy

 Learning to look after a colostomy takes time.
 Your medical team will help you to cope.
-There are specialists to help, especially the stoma nurse.
-They will visit you on the ward before and after your operation and help you to learn to look after your stoma.
+And usually a stoma nurse visits you on the ward before and after your operation to help you to learn to look after your stoma.